SX121 - Island Performer.

 Island Performer in reference list

-Tom Inge Vetrhus is Island Offshore's site project manager, and has developed a very good tone with the people at Ulstein Verft:
+Tom Inge Vetrhus is Island Offshore's site project manager and has developed a very good tone with the people at Ulstein Verft:

-"Ulstein Verft has a very professional approach.
+Ulstein Verft has a very professional approach.
 Ships coming from this yard have high quality and finish, they're of their own standard.
 We meet people in the ship construction area who take professional pride in their work.
 On our comments, things are fixed rapidly, we don't have to sit down to discuss details in meetings.
 This makes it easy to work with Ulstein, and the work progress is steady.
-Speaking out of experience, Ulstein will once again deliver on-time."
+Speaking out of experience, Ulstein will once again deliver on-time.

-"A large intervention tower is placed over the 8 by 8-metre main moon pool, and she carries the highest class of dynamic positioning, DP3.
+"A large intervention tower is placed over the 8-by-8-metre main moon pool, and she carries the highest class of dynamic positioning, DP3.
 She is equipped with a 250-ton AHC offshore crane and a below-deck winch, and carries two deep-sea work ROVs, one to be launched through a dedicated moon pool and the other from the starboard side", says technical manager Trond Hauge, Island Offshore.

 A shelter deck around the main moon pool increases the operational window for moon pool work and offers a shielded space for various equipment.
 Arranged on the shelter deck is a multi-skidding system for handling 100-ton skidding pallets.
-The design includes a large cargo deck for transport of equipment for a multitude of operations.
+The design includes a large cargo deck for transporting equipment for a multitude of operations.

 SAFETY AND COMFORT

-'Island Performer' has a crew capacity of 130, and in case of evacuation, each of the lifeboats on the starboard and port sides can accommodate everyone on board.
-The heli deck is placed closer to the mid part of the vessel, where movements are at the lowest, in order to increase the weather window for crew change.
+The 'Island Performer' has a crew capacity of 130, and in case of evacuation, each of the lifeboats on the starboard and port sides can accommodate everyone on board.
+The heli deck is placed closer to the mid part of the vessel, where movements are at the lowest, to increase the weather window for crew change.

 Trond Hauge comments: